p-na/ceph-dev-docker/README.md

     $ setup-ceph

+### Start Ceph

+Within your docker container, run the following code.

+    $ start

+### Running the container with all dependencies installed

+    # docker run --rm -it -v ~/ceph-local:/ceph -h ceph-dev --net host ceph-dev

+### Test ceph development environment

+    $ ceph -s

+### Stop ceph development environment

+    $ stop

-### Backup the work done
+### Backup the Container

-At this point it might make sense to create an image out of the current container to preserve the current state of the container.
+At a certain point, it might make sense to create an image out of the current container to preserve the current state of the container.
 To do this, you will need to commit your container to an image.